Maprunner/rg2/README.md

 3. Edit the rg2-config.php file in the /rg2 directory and enter the URL for your existing Routegadget installation.
 Change other configuration options as necessary.

 4. Your data should now be available at e.g. http://www.club.routegadget.co.uk/rg2/index.php

+##Known installation problems
+We have had two examples of a problem when creating the configuration file.
+Certain text editors (and it is not obvious which, or even if it always happens) can add three invisible bytes at the start of a file when saving it and this gives error when the file is read in.
+You will get a blank Events tab, and will possibly see a message starting "Events request failed: parsererror, SyntaxError: JSON Parse error:
+Unrecognized token '<'".

+The easiest solution is to recreate the config file in a different editor starting from the github version.

+For a full technical explanation see [UTF8 BOM in this article] (http://stackoverflow.com/questions/8028957/headers-already-sent-by-php).
+You can see the problem if you upload the config file to [http://en.webhex.net/] (http://en.webhex.net/).